 “The funds will increase access to Minnesota Grown Products,” said Valerie Kloss, Office Manager.
 “We have received several grants in the past 7 years.
 We just keep growing as a company.
-This is our biggest project we’ve done yet.”
+This is the biggest project we’ve done yet.”

-Grand Champion Meats received grants in 2012 through 2016 and in 2018.
+Grand Champion Meats received grants from 2012 through 2016, and in 2018.

 “I am very excited to have been chosen to receive the AGRI grant from MDA,” Kelly said.
 “I was born and raised in Foley and grew up in the meat industry.
 It is a dream come true to continue pursuing my passion in the family meat business.
-I look forward to serving the community for years to come and hopefully pass on our traditions to the next generation.”
+I look forward to serving the community for years to come and hopefully passing on our traditions to the next generation.”

 “We opened up the retail section of our business in 2003,” Kelly said.
-“We are maxed out on space and land locked.
-With the need for space we decided to expand which was possible with the grant.”
+“We are maxed out on space and landlocked.
+With the need for space, we decided to expand which was possible with the grant.”

 “Our custom meat processing facility will remain at its current location, where it has been for over 45 years,” Kelly said.

-At their current facility, they are a custom meat processing plant, which processes beef, hog, elk and wild game.
+At their current facility, they are a custom meat processing plant, which processes beef, hog, elk, and wild game.

-As the completion of the new retail location approaches, tentative opening month of July, the facility will have a few new options.
+As the completion of the new retail location approaches, the tentative opening month of July, the facility will have a few new options.

 “The fresh meat case will be larger than our current one,” Kloss said.
-“We will also be opening The Blue Ribbon Café, where we’ll serve fresh foods from our deli including sandwiches, salads and soups.
+“We will also be opening The Blue Ribbon Café, where we’ll serve fresh foods from our deli including sandwiches, salads, and soups.
 We will also have fresh coffee and ice cream cones.”

-The future plans also include purchasing a small smokehouse to provide beef brisket and pulled pork in house.
+The future plans also include purchasing a small smokehouse to provide beef brisket and pulled pork in-house.